emaphp/backbone.prism/README.md

 ```

 <br>
 Mutators are generated within components through the `createMutator` method.
 This method expects a callback and a context variable.
-The callback is executed using the context provided (usually the component itself) and must return a list of options that are later merged into the view.
+The callback is executed using the context provided (the component itself) and must return a list of options that are later merged into the view.
 For our first example we'll implement the `TaskPaginator` component.
 This component will provide a pagination mechanism for our task list.

 <br>
 ```javascript